NCSU-Libraries/ole-migrator-tools/README.md

 well.
 In the future, need for this sort of toolkit may be obviated by performance improvements to OLE's APIs, but you only need to migrate your data once, and "direct" methods will always be faster than ones that go through layers of software.
+Until that day, you might try this.

 The aim of this project is to provide tools that perform well and handle at least the "last mile" of ensuring your bibliographic data is